farabijfa/pass-to-vip-core/README.md

 ## Production Validation Protocols

-This system has been hardened with four validation protocols designed to break the system under stress:
+This system has been hardened with **seven validation protocols** designed to break the system under stress:

 | Protocol | Name | Test Objective | Success Criteria |
 |----------|------|----------------|------------------|